anderssandstrom/ecmc_on_raspi/README.md

 Then the normal workflow works

-### E3
+### E3 (module name needs to be lower case error..)
-bash e3.bash mod sometimes fail depending on e3 verions.
+bash e3.bash mod sometimes fail depending on e3 version.

 NOTE: If trouble.
-On a recent release of e3 there are an "bug" i a make file.
+On a recent release of e3 there's a "bug" i a makefile.
+The error message is something like: "module name needs to be lower case..."
-Please see e3-slack.
+Please see slack e3 channel.
-Basically you need to edit teh file require/configure/RULES_E3 find "module_name_check" and comment the tree rows after with "#"
+Basically you need to edit the file require/configure/RULES_E3 find "module_name_check" and comment the tree rows after with "#"

 The reason is that make default shell on raspi and debian is sh but on centos sh is linked to bash.
 The redirection to NULL in module_name_check only works for bash. probably e3 team will update.

 ## Below is not working but good to keep for reference change of raspi kernel and install sources